 The witchcraft accusations began in Salem Village in the winter of 1692.
 By late May, they had reached Andover, where Martha Carrier was the first to be accused.
 Carrier was a prime target.
 She was blamed for bringing smallpox to the town in 1690 and she was also an argumentative woman.
 South End constable John Ballard arrested Carrier and brought her to Salem for questioning.
 Ballard was the brother-in-law of Samuel Wardwell; he was married to Sarah Hooper’s sister Rebecca.

 John Ballard’s brother Joseph was married to Elizabeth (Phelps).
 Elizabeth had been inexplicably ill for some time by July of 1692.
 John Ballard likely shared with Joseph what he had witnessed in Salem when he brought Martha Carrier to jail.

-As the whisperings and accusations increased, Samuel Wardwell became concerned that he himself might become a target, since he was a known fortune-teller.
+As the whisperings and accusations increased, Samuel Wardwell became concerned that he himself might become a target, since he was a known fortune teller.
 Wardwell expressed his concern to his brother-in-law, John Ballard.
-Could it be possible that he, Samuel, was suspected of witchcraft, or even suspected of making Elizabeth ill?
+Could it be possible that he, Samuel, was suspected of witchcraft, or even blamed for making Elizabeth ill?

 Identifying Andover “witches” did not help Elizabeth Ballard.
 She died on July 27.
 The fear spread.

 It was not until late August that Samuel Wardwell was arrested for witchcraft, accused by 16-year-old Martha Sprague of Boxford.
 Sprague also accused Wardwell’s wife Sarah, his 22-year-old stepdaughter Sarah Hawkes, and his 19-year-old daughter Mercy.
 All were arrested and imprisoned.